Autism in China: Progress and methods of assessment

 Autism was first diagnosed in China in 1982 by Professor Táo Guótài (陶国泰) from Nanjing Brain Hospital presented the case in a Chinese journal.
 In the late 1980s, he introduced his findings to the global audience in English.

 Before the introduction of the first national Mental Health Plan in 2002, there was no avenue for autism treatment through China's national health care system.

 Since then, Chinese professionals have translated and used several international methods of assessment.
 Currently, the most common methods of assessment include the Chinese version of the Child Autism Rating Scale (CARS), the Autism Behavior Checklist (ABC), and the Chinese revised version of the Checklist for Autism in Toddlers (CHAT).
 Other methods of assessment include the Chinese versions of the Psycho-Educational Profile—or C-PEP (PEP), the Autism Diagnostic Observation Schedule (ADOS), and the Autism Diagnostic Interview-Revised (ADI-R).

 It is also common for Chinese psychiatrists to diagnose a child as "having autism tendency" (also known as an "autism-like case", or 自闭症倾向) rather than directly as "autistic".

 Due to advancements made in the diagnosis of autism in China, the average age children are diagnosed has significantly reduced to 2.8 years old.
 This has resulted in interventions starting at an earlier age of 3.3 years old.

 Shortfalls in diagnosis

 Children with early infantile autism are usually the only group who are officially diagnosed.
-This excludes autistic adults, those with Asperger syndrome, and those on the autism spectrum requiring less support.
 The lack of trained psychiatrists and diagnosis service outside major cities contributes to this issue.